A visa is required. We can assist in processing this document.

 - A photo of you passport cover.

 - A copy of your personal passport details.
 Be aware that your passport must have at least 1-month validity.
+FOR INDIAN PASSPORT HOLDERS: Validity must be of at least 6 months.

 - Accommodation Booking.
 Please note, if you are staying in an Airbnb you will need a signed letter from the host, which confirms your reservation.
 This document must include name and surname of all travelers who will stay in the accommodation.